When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Being a road-legal electric bike, it complies with the EN15194 standard, the motor produces 250w of continuous power (in maximum assist mode) and stops giving assist at around 15mph (25 km/h).
 Once the motor cuts out you can still easily pedal beyond the limit without too much hassle.

 The geared hub motor disengages and the bike will pedal normally without any increase in pedalling resistance.
 The only thing you will notice is the extra weight of the motor and battery.

 This battery pack can easily be removed from the bike to charge indoors or in the office.
-It would also wise to remove the battery if leaving the bike unattended for any length of time, to deter would-be thief’s.
+It would also be wise to remove the battery if leaving the bike unattended for any length of time, to deter would-be thieves.

-Suntour use high quality Panasonic Lithium cells in their batteries, so you can expect decent longevity from the battery.
-It should out last the warranty period of 2 years easily.
+Suntour uses high-quality Panasonic Lithium cells in their batteries, so you can expect decent longevity from the battery.
+It should outlast the warranty period of 2 years easily.

 The Microshift STi shifter changes gear absolutely fine, and the Shimano Sora 9-Speed rear derailleur indexes nicely.
 This bike uses a 1 x 9 drivetrain, with a 42t chainring at the front and a Shimano 11-32 Cassette at the rear.

 Braking comes courtesy of Tektro mechanical disc brakes.
-These are very basic, entry-level brakes, but they should do a good enough job of stopping the bike providing they are properly adjusted.
+These are very basic, entry-level brakes, but they should do a good enough job of stopping the bike provided they are properly adjusted.

 Wheels and Tyres